STARS AND SOIL: CHAPTER THREE

 “You would not understand.”
 He slumps into one of the waiting room chairs.

-“You’re my best friend; I hope you know you can tell me everything.”
+“You’re my friend; I hope you know you can tell me anything.”

 He chuckles.
 “That’s just it, isn’t it?”